 I joined the Party in late 2014 with my husband on the wave of the original ‘Green Surge’ and helped with Emily McIvor’s General Election (GE) campaign in 2015, and my husband Robert Wood’s GE campaign in 2017.

-I am currently a full-time Mum to our daughter who is at Primary School.
+I currently work part-time as an MDSA at a local primary school and, since May 2019, have been a Brympton Parish Councillor.
 Previously I have worked in a variety of industry sectors including healthcare, corporate travel and financial services.
 As well as being a parent and campaigning for the Party, I am currently studying to be a professional Sophrologist.
-I am also a member of the PTA at my daughter’s school.
+I am also a parent governor and serve on the PTA of my daughter's school.

 Having tried for almost 20 years to get elected to our town council, I finally managed it in 2019!
 I have a strong belief that local councils have a role to play in ensuring the well-being of the communities we live in, and should take action to build a sustainable economy and encourage others to do so.
 The aim should be to improve the quality of life in Crewkerne.

 One of the first proposals I made was to establish an Environment Working Group.
 The group will engage with the community to develop a plan to reduce our dependence on fossil fuels, making us carbon neutral by 2030.
 The town council now has 9 months to write this, then barely a decade to make the necessary changes (hopefully sooner).

 If you have an idea for reducing our dependence on carbon, please get in touch.

 I have voted Green since I was at University in the 90’s and am very proud to have been elected in May 2019 to represent Combe Ward in Chard.